Jury Service in the Australian Capital Territory

 What Happens When You Arrive at Court

-When attending for jury service, it is suggested that you proceed immediately through the security screening and report to the Sheriff's Office.
+When attending for jury service, you should go to the front entrance of the Supreme Court or Magistrates Court (as advised on your summons) on Knowles Place, Canberra City, off London Circuit and behind the City Police Station, and proceed through the security screening as soon as possible.
 You should refrain from speaking to persons in or around the precincts of the Court - they could be participants in the trial that you have been summoned to.

 A Sheriff’s Officer will direct you to a room where your name will be checked off the list of those summoned.
-At that stage you will be given a juror number.
+At that stage you will be given a juror number and you will be placed on a jury panel.
 You must remember this number until the jury selection process is finalised.
 You will then be asked to wait in the jury panel room with the other members of the jury panel.

 This is the appropriate time for a person who wishes to make an application to be excused, and who has not already done so, to advise a Sheriff’s Officer.
 This also applies to a person who has not yet been advised of the result of an application that they lodged previously.